8 Best Campgrounds on Vancouver Island

-Whether it comes to ending boredom due to a hectic work schedule or wanting to just enjoy the company of mother nature, camping is the most sorted outdoor activity preferred by travel enthusiasts all over the world.
-This is not only the cheaper option while traveling but also gives you perks like waking up with breathtaking scenes of gigantic mountain peaks, pristine beaches, or amazing waterfalls in front of you.
+Whether it comes to ending boredom due to a hectic work schedule or wanting to just enjoy natureโs company, camping is the most sorted outdoor activity.
+I prefer camping as itโs the cheaper option while travelling.
+It also gives you perks like waking up with breathtaking scenes of gigantic mountain peaks, pristine beaches, or amazing waterfalls in front of you.
+So, if you are ready to take on an adventurous camping trip, no other place is better than theย campgrounds on Vancouver Island.

 Also, while planning a trip it is advisable to avoid the peak season for camping on Campgrounds in Vancouver Island which is considered to be mid-June to early September as fees are highest during peak season, also there will be immense crowds which will only ruin your purpose of the camping trip.

-1.1.
-Cape Scott Provincial Park
+1. Cape Scott Provincial Park

+The longest and widest of the beaches there,ย Nels Bight, is one of the parkโs most stunning attractions.
+However, you always need to be prepared for windy and rainy weather.
 There is no ideal time to visit the park, however, most people like to go in the middle of the summer.
+You can also opt for overnight camping in the backcountry.

-1.2.
-Strathcona Provincial Park
+2. Strathcona Provincial Park

 The oldest provincial park in British Columbia is a must-see attraction on campgrounds on Vancouver Island and is situated in the middle of the island on North Vancouver Island.